variant-database/vdb/Query_Commands.md

 <br />
 #### \<cluster>`not containing`\<pattern>   → cluster    alias `without`, `w/o` (full pattern)

 Searches the specified cluster (or all viruses if no cluster is given) for viruses without the specified mutation pattern.
-All viruses are returned unless they have the complete mutation pattern.
+All viruses are returned except those that contain the complete mutation pattern.
 <br />
 #### \<cluster>`before`\<date>        → cluster